About Andrew

 —Garrison Keillor

-If you didn’t have any fun writing something it probably won’t be fun to read.
+If you didn’t have any fun writing, it won’t be any fun to read.
 I want to share experiences and ideas that matter to me, in relation to my own life, and to preserve stories that are interesting, funny, or sad.
 The thing to do now is write stuff, and most of my efforts are going into specific projects.
-I appreciate the responses I’ve gotten, best of all where something I’ve written has prompted someone to think of their own life a little differently.
+I appreciate the responses I’ve gotten, best of all where something I’ve written has prompted someone to think of their life a little differently.

 It would be a terrible failure if I didn’t pass along the (sometimes dark) sense of humor that has carried me along, but I’ve set aside an “upbeat” category in case anyone accuses me of being a killjoy.
 But the first sin of writing is to be boring.
-What’s true is not necessarily interesting or revealing.
 You won’t read here what I had for breakfast or whether it’s raining outside (it is!).

 These are also early sketches for a memoir I’d like to write someday, adding the sort of detail that I think belongs within the depths of a book and not a fast-skim blog.
 There’s a more intimate connection once you’ve sucked someone between the covers of a real book, a reliable place to share a complex story, versus the turmoil of the web.